Charlie Parra del Riego: Kobra and the Lotus

-In 2012, Charlie announced he was not playing with Difonía anymore to focus on his next solo release, but instead joined the Canadian heavy metal band Kobra and the Lotus in the beginning of their European tour with Steel Panther, playing in Finland, Germany, Switzerland and Belgium.
+In 2012, Parra announced he was not playing with Difonía anymore to focus on his next solo release, but instead joined the Canadian heavy metal band Kobra and the Lotus in the beginning of their European tour with Steel Panther, playing in Finland, Germany, Switzerland and Belgium.
 After that, they toured United Kingdom supporting Buckcherry and Sonata Arctica in United States.

-In 2013, Charlie joined Kobra and the Lotus again, this time supporting Fear Factory and Amaranthe for most of the year.
+In 2013, Parra joined Kobra and the Lotus again, this time supporting Fear Factory and Amaranthe for most of the year.
 After the touring season, he recorded guitars for the band's following album "High Priestess", to be released in 2014.
 The album was produced by Johnny K.

-In 2014, weeks prior to the release of Kobra and the Lotus third release and a new tour supporting KISS, Charlie was unable to join the band due to visa issues related to a pretour in Europe and was replaced by Jake Dreyer for the KISS tour and subsequently left the group citing management and visa issues in a recent interview.
-The group lists Charlie as a special guest on their album "High Priestess".
+In 2014, weeks prior to the release of Kobra and the Lotus third release and a new tour supporting Kiss, Parra was unable to join the band due to visa issues related to a pretour in Europe and was replaced by Jake Dreyer for the Kiss tour and subsequently left the group citing management and visa issues in a recent interview.
+The group lists Parra as a special guest on their album "High Priestess".